bsundsrud/hpg/docs/reference.md

   * `contents`: String - Text to append.
 Exclusive with `src`.
   * `marker`: String - Text to insert as a region marker.
 Use unique comments, according to the file type.
-* Returns a table:
-  * `updated`: boolean, whether or not the section was appended or changed.
+* Returns a boolean, whether or not the section was appended or changed.

 <a id="file-append_template"></a>
 `append_template(destination, options)` - Append to an existing file, without overwriting